mmbman/Katagiri/jewel-mirror-awareness.md

 #### Text:

 > If you’re excited, it becomes a pitfall;
-> If you miss it you fall into retrospective hesitation.
+> if you miss it you fall into retrospective hesitation.

 #### Commentary: